code-for-nashville/power-of-attorney/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.

+## Styling
+This project is built with [Grommet](http://grommet.io/), and ships with a custom [SCSS](http://sass-lang.com/) Grommet theme in  `styles/grommet/`.

+SCSS file will be automatically watched and built when you run `yarn start`.
+The built `.css` output will have the same filename and live in the same directory as it's `.scss` counterpart.
+Make sure to import the `.css` output in JavaScript files, not the raw `.scss`.
+Create React App is not configured to import `.scss`.

 ## Debugging in the Editor

 **This feature is currently only supported by [Visual Studio Code](https://code.visualstudio.com) and [WebStorm](https://www.jetbrains.com/webstorm/).**